vitametrics/vitametrics/CONFIG.md

 ### MONGODB_URI

 The MongoDB URI for your database where you will be storing your data.
+Keep the default value if you do not want to use a different mongo database.

 ### FITBIT_CLIENT_ID, FITBIT_CLIENT_SECRET, REDIRECT_URI